mario-to-lowercase/MicroDoc/pages/configuration.md

 ### 🎨 Custom CSS Integration

-While not directly part of `settings.json`, you can add custom CSS to modify the appearance of your Microblog site:
+While not directly part of `settings.json`, you can add custom CSS to modify the appearance of your MicroDoc site:

-1. Create a file named `custom.css` in your Microblog root directory
+1. Create a file named `custom.css` in your MicroDoc root directory
 2. Add your custom CSS rules to this file
-3. The Microblog system will automatically detect and load this file
+3. The MicroDoc system will automatically detect and load this file

 **Example custom.css**:
 ```css